evigra/typ/typ_purchase/README.rst

 - The Buyer in charge of the order is available in the order's form via buyer field
 - Purchase Orders can be group by Buyer

+**Allow create purchase order separate with silimar characteristics**

+- Always create a new Purchase Orders when is from a Sale Order.

 Credits
 =======